Frequently Asked Questions

 See FAQ # 3 for information about contacting the Court if you have not received a courtesy notice.

-In order to attend Traffic School, you must pay the Court the entire bail amount, which is listed on the Courtesy Notice, plus a non-refundable $52.00 Traffic School fee.
+In order to attend Traffic School, you must pay the Court the entire bail amount listed on the Courtesy Notice, and a non-refundable $52.00 Traffic School fee.
 The Traffic School Company will charge you an additional fee upon enrollment; this fee is separate from the fines due to the Court.

 IMPORTANT: YOU WILL NOT BE ELIGIBLE FOR A FINE REDUCTION OR COMMUNITY SERVICE HOURS IF YOU REQUEST TO ATTEND TRAFFIC SCHOOL.
 You must have all correctable violations corrected and dismissed by the Court clerk prior to requesting Traffic School.